Curriculum

 Learning Practice at Home (HOMEWORK)

 New Life Christian Academy focuses on learning during the school day.
 Time at home is encouraged to be with family and friends.
-For elementary and Junior High students, any learning practices sent home will be work that was not completed during the appropriate time provided by the school.
+For students, any learning practices sent home will be work that was not completed during the appropriate time provided by the school.
 We encourage 20 minutes of reading each day to build a lifelong love of reading.
-High school students will have homework assignments as necessary.